create-se4ai/engineering-ai-systems-course/lectures/10_deploying/deploying.md

 ## Slides

-You can find the slides for the guest lecture in this module at [Deploying ML in Production](08_deploying_guestlecture_slides.pdf).
+You can find the slides for the guest lecture in this module at [Deploying ML in Production](10_deploying_slides.pdf)
-- The guest lecture slides was gently made available by [Suhaib Mujahid](https://suhaib.ca/).

 ## Topics covered in this module:

 - Covering the deployment practices of a real use case: Defect Prediction